tmilev/calculator/README.md

 - CentOS   (all systems using the yum package manager should work too, but that hasn't been tested).
 - We will add your Linux flavor upon request.
 We may need your help with your package manager.
 2. **git**. needed to download the source.
-3. **sudo**.
-The initial calculator setup uses the sudo command, make sure that is installed on your system (should be there out of the box on most machines).
-4. **unzip**.
-If not already present, the calculator will attempt to install that on first run.
-5. [Optional] **mongoDB development libraries**.
-If not already present, the calculator will attempt to install them on first run.
+3. **unzip**.
+Used to unzip [Mathjax](https://www.mathjax.org/), a method to display math formulas in the web browser.
+Without this, math formulas will not display correctly.
-Without mongoDB, the calculator will not be able to provide any login services, and some "admin-only" functions may be missing.
+4. [Optional] **mongoDB development libraries**.
+Without [mongoDB](https://www.mongodb.com/), the calculator will not be able to provide any login services, and some "admin-only" functions may be missing.
-6. [Optional] **openssl development libraries**.
-If not already present, the calculator will attempt to install them on first run.
-Without openSSL, the calculator will not be able to provide any login services.
+5. [Optional] **openssl development libraries**.
+Without [openSSL](https://www.openssl.org/), the calculator will not be able to provide any login services, and some "admin-only" functions may be missing.

 ### Port redirect with ip tables